Gavin Kilkenny: AFC Bournemouth

 Kilkenny joined AFC Bournemouth at the age of sixteen.
 He moved into the club's under-21 squad after serving a two-year scholarship in the under-18s and was quickly elevated to the first team in the summer of 2019, having signed his first professional contract in April 2018.
 Kilkenny starred and scored in an impressive 3–0 pre-season friendly win over Lyon, being named man-of-the-match.
 He made his debut for the club starting in a 0–0 draw against Forest Green Rovers in the EFL Cup on 28 August 2019.
 He then appeared in the following round, starting in a 2–0 away loss to Burton Albion.
 Kilkenny made his first appearance of the 2023–2024 season for Bournemouth in their 5-0 FA Cup defeat of Swansea on 25 January 2024, when he came on as a 57th minute substitute for the injured James Hill.

 Stoke City, Charlton Athletic & Fleetwood Town loans

 On 2 July 2022, Kilkenny joined Stoke City on loan for the 2022–23 season.
 He only made four appearances for Stoke and returned to Bournemouth in January 2023.

-On the 31 January 2023, Kilkenny joined Charlton Athletic on loan for the rest of the 2022–23 season.
+On 31 January 2023, Kilkenny joined Charlton Athletic on loan for the rest of the 2022–23 season.

-On the 1 February 2024, Kilkenny joined Fleetwood Town on loan for the rest of the 2023–24 season.
+On 1 February 2024, Kilkenny joined Fleetwood Town on loan for the rest of the 2023–24 season.